Small Business Indirect Rates

 |Employer-paid P/R taxes on Direct & Overhead Labor||$1,749|

 |Acquisition of Security Clearances for All Contracts||$1,611|

 |Unallowable Direct Labor||$500|

 This cost of doing business or Company investment is then allocated to each separate Job.
-For example, if one sales contract incurs Direct Labor of $100.00, then (using the “looks like” example) the Overhead allocated to that contract is $29.49.
-If the Total Cost Input (Direct Labor of $100 + Overhead of $29.49 + Direct Material + ODC) for one sales contract sums to $200.00, then (using the “looks like” example) the G&A allocated to that contract is $108.44.
+For example, if one sales contract incurs Direct Labor of $100.00, then (using the “looks like” example) the Overhead allocated to that contract is $45.60.
+Let’s say, for example, that the calculated G&A rate is 54.22%.
+If the Total Cost Input (Direct Labor of $100 + Overhead of $45.60 + Direct Material + ODC) for one sales contract sums to $200.00, then (using the “looks like” example) the G&A allocated to that contract is $108.44.
 The total cost for that sales contract is:

 Note that $308.44 is Total Cost – or actual cash-money-out-the-door – not including profit or fee.
 The indirect rates allocate true expenses of the Company.
 The indirects have nothing to do with profit.
-Indirect expenses are merely distributed among all projects within the Company that they support.
+Indirect expenses are merely distributed among all projects within the Company that supports them.